Hans Ramshorn: Freikorps service

 After the end of the war, various volunteer units were formed to secure the German eastern border.
 Ramshorn's regiment formed a detachment that joined the Grenzschutz Ost (Eastern Border Guard) in Thorn in December 1918.
 By early 1919, Ramshorn was a Freikorps fighter as the commander of a machine gun company with the Eastern Border Guard, serving until August 1919.

 After the signing of the Treaty of Versailles, German formations remaining in the border area defied evacuation orders in August 1919 and instead sought to establish an independent German-controlled Baltic state.
-In the late summer of 1919, elements of the border guard troops joined the Roßbach Freikorps and began a march to the Baltic states at the end of October.
+In the late summer of 1919, elements of the border guard troops joined Freikorps Roßbach and began a march to the Baltic states at the end of October.
 Ramshorn and other members of his regiment joined the march to the Torņakalns district of Riga and relieved the encircled German units there.
 However, in the face of the superior strength of the Latvian troops, the Freikorps fled southward to the German eastern border, which they reached at the end of December.
 Their retreat was accompanied by numerous acts of violence, including mass murder, rape, arson, and looting.